drforr/Perl-Mogrify/README.md

     `-exclude`, and `-only` options.
 You can set the default value for this option in your `.perlmogrifyrc` file.

-    **-top** is the maximum number of Violations to return when ranked by their severity levels.
+    **-top** is the maximum number of Transformations to return when ranked by their severity levels.
 This must be a positive integer.
-Violations are still returned in the order that they occur within the file.
+Transformations are still returned in the order that they occur within the file.
 Unless the `-severity` option is explicitly given, setting `-top` silently causes the `-severity` to be set to 1.
 You can set the default value for this option in your